-Source: Paul Brown, Historic Sail, The History Press.
+Source: Paul Brown, Historic Sail, The History Press and current owner

 Vessel built by Short Brothers, Rochester, Kent, for use as a coasting barge carrying china clay and Portland Stone between South East coastal ports